Medicine Overview of Otogen Ear Drop

 Otogen Ear Drop may cause side effects which could affect your ability to drive.

-Otogen Ear Drop is probably unsafe to use in patients with kidney disease and should be avoided.
-Please consult your doctor.+more
+Ear Drop in patients with liver disease.
+Please consult your doctor....

 Frequently asked questions for Otogen NA Ear Drop